 An axion domain wall separates regions with densities that are larger and smaller than $n_B \sim \varepsilon m_\pi^2 f_\pi^2 / \sigma_N $.
 This profile, in general, should be solved together with the density and pressure profile of the neutron star.
 In the limit where $m_a^{\rm QCD} > m_a > 1/r_{\rm NS}$, the axion profile is a thin domain wall, located at a radius $r_a$ from the center of the neutron star.
-The tension $\sigma_a $ of this field profile wrapping the nuclear matter inside the neutron star exerts a pressure of $\sigma_a/2 r_{a}$, which shall be considered as the minimal pressure of the matter inside the domain wall.
+The tension $\sigma_a $ of this field profile wrapping the nuclear matter inside the neutron star exerts a pressure of $\sigma_a/2 r_{a}$, the minimal pressure of the matter inside the domain wall.

-We will consider two limits to solve the axion field profile, extending the formalism described in ~\ref{sec:axion dilute neutron} to include nuclear interactions.
-Firstly, we will consider an axion profile in a smooth background distribution of nuclear matter that is changing slowly over length scales that are much longer than $1/m_a$.
+We solve the axion field profile in two regimes, extending the formalism described in section~\ref{sec:axion dilute neutron} to include nuclear interactions.
+First, consider the limit where an axion domain wall is in a smooth background of nuclear matter which is changing slowly over length scales much longer than $1/m_a$.
 In this case, we can solve the axion field profile in PNM as